Joystream/hydra/examples/v2/subsocial-query-node/README.md

 yarn processor:start
 ```

-Afterwards start the GraphQL server in a separate terminal (opens a GraphQL playground at localhost by default):
+Afterwards, start the GraphQL server in a separate terminal (opens a GraphQL playground at localhost by default):

 ```bash
 yarn query-node:start:dev
 ```

-## 5. Locally hosted indexer

-The Hydra Indexer endpoint used by Hydra processor is defined as environment variable `INDEXER_ENDPOINT_URL` sourced from `.env`.
-There are publicly available Hydra indexers for Polkadot and Subsocial.
-For other chains, a self-hosted indexer should be used.

-The simplest way to run an indexer locally is to run `docker-compose-indexer.yml` with `docker-compose`.
-The following environment variables must be provided:

-- Database connection settings: DB_NAME, DB_HOST, DB_PORT, DB_USER, DB_PASS
-- Chain RPC endpoint: WS_PROVIDER_ENDPOINT_URI
-- If non-standard types are being used by the Substrate runtime, map type definitions in the json format as an external volume

-Follow the links for more information about the [indexer](https://github.com/Joystream/hydra/tree/master/packages/hydra-indexer/README.md) service and [indexer-api-gateway](https://github.com/Joystream/hydra/tree/master/packages/hydra-indexer-gateway/README.md).

 ## Running in Docker